WDI-SEA/fetch-dad-jokes-lab/readme.md

 ## Requirements

-* Using HTML, CSS, and JavaScript, create a webpage that displays a random quote on the page when a button is clicked
+* Using HTML, CSS, and JavaScript, create a webpage that displays a random joke on the page when a button is clicked
-* Every time the button is clicked, clear the old quote and replace it with a new random quote.
+* Every time the button is clicked, clear the old joke and replace it with a new random joke.
-* Use the `fetch` function to obtain a quote from your chosen API.
+* Use the `fetch` function to obtain a joke from your chosen API.

 ## Bonus!
   * This API also allows you to use images!
 If you implement this, how will it change your code?